2024 Solar Incentives Guide for Palos Hills, IL - Tax Credits & Rebates

 Federal Solar Incentives

 When you think about solar incentives, you likely think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC provides a tax credit for a set percentage of the cost of your solar system.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, reach out to your local Palos Hills solar installation expert.
+To fully understand how the new Clean Energy Credit applies to you, get in touch with your local Palos Hills solar installation company.

 State & Local Solar Incentives